laboon/CS1632_Spring2019/deliverables/4/billcoin.md

 Transactions must be valid on a per-block basis.
 This means that there may be a point mid-way through the block that an address has a negative balance, but every address should have a nonnegative balance (>= 0) by the end of the block.

-For example, assume 111111 has 5 billcoins in his account and 222222 has 0, and you receive this block.
+For example, assume 111111 has 5 billcoins in their account and 222222 has 0, and you receive this block.

 ```
 8|e01d|222222>333333(3):111111>222222(4):SYSTEM>444444(100)|1518839370.605237540|c87b